groonga/groonga/doc/source/reference/query_expanders/tsv.rst

 Here is an example of using query expnasion as spelling correction::

-  select --query "gronga" --query_expansion QueryExpanderTSV
+  select --query "gronga" --query_expander QueryExpanderTSV

 The above command equals to the following command::

-  select --query "groonga" --query_expansion QueryExpanderTSV
+  select --query "groonga" --query_expander QueryExpanderTSV

 The former command has a typo in ``--query`` value but the latter command doesn't have any typos.